Xarthisius/python-logstash-async/README.rst

     (default: None)
     Only used for `logstash_async.transport.TcpTransport`.

-database_path
-    The path to the file containing queued events (default: ':memory:')

 enable
     Flag to enable log processing (default is True, disabling might be handy for local testing, etc.)